Efficient asynchronous optimization of expensive black-box functions on top of Apache Spark

 Maggy is a framework for efficient asynchronous optimization of expensive black-box functions on top of Apache Spark.
 Compared to existing frameworks, maggy is not bound to stage based optimization algorithms and therefore it is able to make extensive use of early stopping in order to achieve efficient resource utilization.

-Right now, maggy supports asynchronous hyperparameter tuning of machine learning and deep learning models, but other use cases include ablation studies and asynchronous distributed training.
+Right now, maggy supports asynchronous hyperparameter tuning of machine learning and deep learning models, and ablation studies on neural network layers as well as input features.

 Moreover, it provides a developer API that allows advanced usage by implementing custom optimization algorithms and early stopping criteria.